Insulation Scandal? Why Good Design and Oversight Matter More Than Ever in Retrofit

 When speed replaces care, trust suffers

 The intention was good: lower energy bills, warmer homes, reduced emissions.
-But in chasing volume - ticking boxes for grants and incentives - we lost the plot.
-The complexity of building fabric, moisture behaviour, and ventilation got sidelined.
+But in chasing volume, ticking boxes for grants and incentives, the fundamentals were pushed aside.

 "The tragedy is these installs didn’t just fail to insulate, they actively worsened thermal performance by driving moisture into the wall fabric."